Originally published Oct 19, 2017. Updated September 24, 2019.

 Read any inbound marketing blog or article and it’ll tell you to start any new initiative with, first, your goal(s) and then, second, your buyer personas.

 Why is that?
-Because buyer personas are at the heart of content.
-Personas must direct not only what you write about but also the format in which it is presented, the frequency of that content, and where it is promoted.
+Because personas are at the heart of content.
+Developing buyer personas must directs not only what you write about but also the format in which it is presented, the frequency of that content, and where it is promoted.
 Buyer personas allow you to target and attract the right people to your website like sweet-smelling pheromones.

 Mistake #1: Making Assumptions

-The first three mistakes that marketers often make go together.
+The first three mistakes that marketers often make in buyer persona development go together.

 When creating buyer personas for the first time, it’s easy to fall into the trap of making assumptions—our audience is only 13- to 18-year-olds in suburban areas, for example.
 This may be based on anecdotal information (a salesperson’s opinion), your “gut,” or perhaps a customer survey from five years ago.
 But how do you know if those assumptions are accurate?